 Taj Mahal Quartzite: Warm, Soft, and Surprisingly Tough

-Taj Mahal quartzite has become one of the most requested premium materials because it delivers the soft, warm elegance clients love in marble, with the performance of quartzite.
+Taj Mahal quartzite has become one of the most requested premium materials because it delivers the soft, warm elegance clients associate with marble, with the durability of quartzite.

 - Look: Gentle white and cream background with soft beige or gold veining.
 It reads warm and calm on the slab and photographs beautifully.